ranganath294/Question-Paper-Generator/README.md

         }
         ```

-## Contributing

-If you want to contribute to this project, please feel free to fork the repository, make your changes, and create a pull request.
-If you have any questions or need further assistance, feel free to create an issue.

 ## Extending the Project

 This project can be extended in various ways, such as:

+- Implementing a tagging system for questions to enhance organization.
+- Adding support for different question types (multiple-choice, short answer, etc.).
+- Implementing topic-wise percentages, providing flexibility in generating question papers that adhere to distribution requirements across different subjects and topics.
+- Creating a user interface for easier interaction.
 - Adding authentication to secure the API endpoints.
 - Implementing more advanced algorithms for question paper generation.
-- Creating a user interface for easier interaction.
-- Adding support for different question types (multiple-choice, short answer, etc.).
-- Implementing a tagging system for questions to enhance organization.

-Feel free to explore these possibilities and contribute to the project's growth!